BONI-hub/boni.io/_posts/1-0-0-getting-started.md

 ![BONI Diagram]({{ site.github.url }}/img/docs/diagram.png)

 BONI SDK is the Content gateway for your mobile app.
-It takes care about iBeacon detection and delivering of appropreate Content.
+It takes care about iBeacon detection and delivering of appropriate Content.

 BONI Console is a lightweight Content Management System that helps you to organize your BONI Content and map it to BONI Spot.